-Definitions of gender identity and sexual orientation labels vary and tend to change over time.
-Terminology varies across cultural, ethnic, and socioeconomic groups as well.
-This page offers some definitions that are important to the dialogue.
+Definitions of verbiage surrounding the LGBTQ+ community vary and change over time.
+Terminology varies across cultural, ethnic, and socioeconomic groups.
+This page offers some definitions that are essential to dialogue surrounding the LGBTQ+ community.

 Asexual: Person who is not sexually attracted to anyone or does not have a sexual orientation

 Bisexual: A person emotionally, physically, and/or sexually attracted to males/men and females/women.
 This attraction does not have to be equally split between genders and there may be a preference for one gender over another.